acquitelol/simplex/README.md

 ### ♡ **Why does this exist?**

-I came across [this](https://www.math.cmu.edu/~bkell/pivot.html) recently, because I wanted to check my working was correct when solving `Simplex Tableau` questions.
+I came across [this](https://www.math.cmu.edu/~bkell/pivot.html) recently, as I need a basic solver for `Simplex Tableau` questions.

 It's simple and allows for manual pivoting, which is exactly what I needed - except there were some issues:

-- If I changed the dimensions of the tableau, all of the values I already had in it were cleared.
+- If I changed the dimensions of the tableau or reloaded the page, all of the values were cleared.
-- If I reload the page, all the values I set were also cleared.
+- If I pivot incorrectly, there's no `undo` or `unpivot` button.
+I have to completely refill the tableau.
-- If I pivot incorrectly, there's no `undo` button.
+- There's no button to automatically pivot once or to go back to the initial tableau.

-- There's no button to automatically pivot once or to start again from the initial tableau.
+Therefore, I decided to make my own implementation.
+This is "inspired" by the solver I referenced above, but no source code was used from it.

 ### ♡ **Where do I find this?**

-You can find a deployed version of the project [here](https://acquitelol.github.io/simplex/).
+- You can find a deployed version of the project [here](https://acquitelol.github.io/simplex/).

 ### ♡ **How do I run locally?**

-- Clone it to your machine
+- Clone it to your machine:

 ```console
 $ git clone git@github.com:acquitelol/simplex.git
 ```

-- Install dependencies and deploy
+- Install dependencies and deploy:

 ```console
 $ cd simplex